szilard/benchm-ml/README.md

 (one reason might be that `predict` for Spark decision trees returns 0/1 and not probability scores therefore the random forest prediction is based on voting not probability averaging - but that might not be the only reason).
-Finally, the results of some quick experiments with Spark on a cluster on 5 nodes can be found [here](https://github.com/szilard/benchm-ml/tree/master/2b-rf-cluster).
+Finally, the results of some quick experiments with Spark on a cluster of 5 nodes can be found [here](https://github.com/szilard/benchm-ml/tree/master/2b-rf-cluster).

 In addition to the above, several other random forest implementations have been tested